issalig/toshiba_air_cond/README.md

 - [ArduinoJson](https://github.com/bblanchon/ArduinoJson) by Benoit Blanchon

 ### Compilation
 Compile the code and upload it to the board.
-You will need to install the previous libraries and maybe some others.
-Once it is compiled it means you have all the dependencies installed.
+You only need to install VSCode editor and PlatformIO extension.
+PlatformIO will take care of download all deps for you. **[More info](./Code/ToshibaAir/README.md)**

 ### Install LittleFS sketch upload
 This project uses LittleFS filesystem to store the webpage files, .html, .js , ...